desireeDev/desireeDev/README.md

 💡 About me:

-👩‍💻 I have worked with several programming languages including Python, Java, PHP, and JavaScript.
+👩‍💻 I have worked with several programming languages including  Java, PHP, and JavaScript.

 📱 I enjoy developing mobile applications and have built projects using  Flutter.